 Not wanting to add to the airy interpretations of this seasonal holiday, I spent some time seeking more traditional and even academic references to Lughnasadh.

 An Irish historian named Maire MacNeill wrote what is considered the definitive book on the subject, aptly called The Festival of Lughnasadh.
-It was published by the Irish Folklore Commission.
+The Irish Folklore Commission published it.
 When published in 1962, MacNeill received her Doctorate from Uppsala University in Sweden, where she studied folklore traditions.

 Here is the definition of the holiday from this work: